crypticCaroline/ms1-plantfactory/README.md

 I have included descriptions, author, and keywords into the head element to increase traffic to the website.
 I have also labelled each page differently so that if the user has multiple tabs open it is easy to recognise each tab.

+##### Redirect

+I have also included a redirect file so if any of the links don't work or the page does not show up they are redirected back to the homepage.
+Please see credit for the code used for this function.

 ***

 #### Features Specific to Pages